vporton/vporton/README.md

 Communities have the disadvantage that they don't have a definiition of insanity and don't accept declined person back.
 Or is it possible to get me back?
 If there is a mean to restore broken community, let me know, I am interested.

-## Smartest person in history
+## The biggest number of certain kind of discoveries

 As far as I know (Correct me if I’m wrong.), nobody else discovered more than one fundamental branch of mathematics (Von Neumann discovered several, but they are not quite fundamental), I did this about 4-5 times (dependently on how to count).
-So in a sense, I am the smartest human in History (except Jesus).
+It is kinda a world record.

 I made the following mathematical discoveries (https://math.portonvictor.org):